 Our Pathways Team

-At Cornerstone to Recovery, we recognize that our most important assets are the people who work here, and Tina Bentley and Maureen Bornbaum are no exception to this rule!
-Tina and Maureen bring compassion, empathy, guidance and humour to our Pathways programs and services.
+At Cornerstone to Recovery, we recognize that our most important assets are the people who work here, and Tina Bentley and Shannon Stinson are no exception to this rule!
+Tina and Shannon bring compassion, empathy, guidance and humour to our Pathways programs and services.
 Tina has assisted over 500 clients graduate from the STEPS program, many of whom remain a part of our Cornerstone Recovery Community to this day.
 After graduation, 75% of our participants have attained employment or employment related activities!
-In addition to her work in our counselling and residential programs, this is Maureen’s second year as Program Assistant in the STEPS program and her training and skill set have been a great addition to our team.
+In addition to her work, this is Shannon’s first year as Program Assistant in the STEPS program and her training and skill set have been a great addition to our team.

 PATHWAYS PROGRAMS & SERVICES

 Since 2010, we have successfully provided our STEPS program to hundreds of clients impacted by addiction in York Region.
 Our STEPS classes are delivered from our fully equipped classroom at our Recovery Community Centre in Newmarket, ON.
 There, we provide our participants with personal inventories, life skills training and employment support.
 Return to school or work, are a pivotal part of an individual’s journey to recovery and self sufficiency.
 Our program is supported and delivered in cooperation with York Region and provides vulnerable individuals a chance to connect with the Cornerstone to Recovery community and move towards gainful employment.
 Our classroom atmosphere is comfortable, safe and relaxed which supports participants in getting the most benefit out of the time they spend with us.
 Our main program goal is to stabilize our clients’ self-sufficiency and recovery by assisting them in developing a personal action plan which may include a return to the workforce, attending school/skill training programs, and/or community volunteering.

 What can I expect from the STEPS program?